X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.14.6 Geppetto Headshift Data

-A struct containg all parameters to perform a Headshift Movement on Skeletal Mesh bone.
+A struct containing all parameters to perform a Headshift Movement on Skeletal Mesh bone.
 All variables are Blueprint read-write.

 ![](./images/Structs_image_6.png)